 And the story goes like this…

-We own the brand KISS POS point of sale system and we have hundreds of installations in Wellington and other parts of New Zealand.
-I came across this “Four Square” owner who wanted to break away from Four Square franchise and run an independent store (Those readers who are not from New Zealand, Four Square is a chain of grocery stores in New Zealand).
+We own the brand KISS POS point of sale system, and we have hundreds of installations in Wellington and other parts of New Zealand.
+I came across this “Four Square” owner who wanted to break away from the Four Square franchise and run an independent store (Those readers who are not from New Zealand, Four Square is a chain of grocery stores in New Zealand).

 And that was the beginning of my reaching the resistance stage of stress.

 I met Verifone’s technical guys and understood the process.
 I designed my road map for this integration.
 Posted job on Victoria university’s “Student job search website”, giving the details of what we required to do.
 I interviewed ten students.
 Finally, a girl asked me whether she could get more time to estimate the number of hours needed to complete the job as it is her first part-time contract.
 She comes back after two days with one-third of the software module already done.
 I was surprised.
 I said you have not yet got this job.
 She said she wanted to know the number of hours required perfectly well, so she decided to complete a part of it.
 I checked the work, and it was well done.

 I started wondering whether she was simply naive or super bright at this stage.
 If she is inexperienced, I liked her ethics.
 If she was too smart, she outsmarted me in my own game.
 Either way, it was a win-win situation for both parties.
 Anyway, I gave her the job contract.
 She completed the job in time.